 Pi-PAN (Pioneer Alumni Network)

-Pi-PAN is Team 1676’s Pi-oneer Alumni Network.
-Like Pi-Parents, the team sends out a periodic newsletter of Team 1676 updates weekly during Build and Competition Seasons and monthly during the Off-Season.
-The network offers alumni valuable resources, such as interview training, résumé workshops, and job opportunities.
+Pi-PAN is Team 1676’s new Pi-oneer Alumni Network.
+Like Pi-Parents, we’ll send out a periodic newsletter of Team 1676 updates; these will be weekly during Build and Competition Seasons and monthly during the Off-Season.
+Valuable resources will also be offered to our alumni, such as interview training, resume workshops, and job opportunities.

 The Pi-oneer Alumni Network’s mission is to reconnect with Pi-oneer alumni and to aid them in their educational and occupational endeavors.